metno/NORTRIP_python/README.md

    ruff format src tests
    ```

-## Project Structure

 ## Usage

-After installation, you can run NORTRIP using:
+After setup, you can run NORTRIP using:

 ```bash
 # If installed with uv